6 Best Laptops For SolidWorks (+Hardware Guide) – 2024

 RTX Ada 5000 | 4090 RTX – | 7424 | 1680 | 16GB |

-We’ll only go over some of the most recent and powerful workstation GPUs, the purple ones in the table.
-The rest are too weak thus they are not worth the extra-features when you have large assemblies that will lag due to poor vRAM.
+We’ll only go over some of the most recent and powerful workstation GPUs—the purple ones in the table.
+The rest are too weak and aren’t worth the extra features when you have large assemblies that will lag due to limited VRAM

 4. Dell Precision 7000 7680